My Tokyo Guide

 Not far from Nakano Station lies the sprawling Tetsugakudo Park (also known as the Tetsugakudo Temple Garden of Philosophy), founded in 1904 by Inoue Enryo, an expert in metaphysics, who also founded a philosophy academy nearby.
 In the park, there are 77 small buildings and sculptures inspired by philosophical teachings, to encourage deeper thinking as you explore.

-Araiyakushi Baishoin is a Buddhist temple dedicated to healing and medicine, worth visiting for its beautiful grounds and the colorful carved figures of the fearsome 12 Generals who protect Buddha.
+Araiyakushi Baishoin is a Buddhist temple dedicated to healing eye diseases and illnesses, worth visiting for its beautiful grounds and the colorful carved figures of the fearsome Twelve Divine Generals which guard the 12 directions around the rare statues of Yakushi Nyorai and Nyoirin Kannon.
 Several times a month, the priests perform a fire ceremony to ward off bad luck and stress.
 The fires and chanting might bring you peace and comfort.